cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 Running the analysis
 --------------------

-The ``cwinpy_heterodyne`` script, and :ref:`API<heterodyne API>`, can be used to process gravitational-wave data for individual pulsars or multiple pulsars.
-We will cover some examples of running analyses via use of command line arguments or a configuration file supplied to ``cwinpy_heterodyne``, or through the :ref:`API<heterodyne API>`.
+The ``cwinpy_heterodyne`` executable and :ref:`API<heterodyne API>` can be used to process gravitational-wave data for individual pulsars or multiple pulsars.
+We will cover some examples of running analyses via use of command line arguments, a configuration file supplied to ``cwinpy_heterodyne``, or through the :ref:`API<heterodyne API>`.
 The current command line arguments for ``cwinpy_heterodyne`` are given :ref:`below<heterodyne Command line arguments>`.

 If running an analysis for multiple pulsars on a large stretch of data it is recommended that you split the analysis up to run as many separate jobs.
-If you have access to a computer cluster (such as those available to the LVK, or via the `Open Science Grid <https://opensciencegrid.org/>`_), or an individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system, the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script.
-We will also describe examples of using this.
+If you have access to a computer cluster (such as those available to the LVK, or via the `Open Science Grid <https://opensciencegrid.org/>`_), or an individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system then the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script (see :ref:`Running using HTCondor`).
 In some cases you may need to generate a proxy certificate to allow the analysis script to access frame files, e.g.,:

 .. code:: bash